 Matcha is a vibrant green color, while regular green tea tends to look duller, usually a little brownish.
 Matcha gets its vibrant green color from its high amount of chlorophyll.

 If you’re into coarse, gritty tea, then standard green tea is your texture match.
-Matcha on the other hand is a fine powder that’s smooth to touch.
+Matcha on the other hand is a fine powder that’s smooth to the touch.
 It has a similar consistency to talcum powder.

 How a tea tastes is important.
 It’s usually the deciding factor to whether you buy it or not.
-In the comparison of standard green tea and Matcha, both green teas tend to have a bit of a grassy undertone.
+In the comparison of standard green tea and matcha, both green teas tend to have a bit of a grassy undertone.
 Some are also a tad bitter, but the lower your brewing temperature is, the less bitter regular green tea should taste.

 Matcha has two main grades: ceremonial and culinary.
 The first has a naturally sweet flavor and very pure taste.
-Many who’ve tried it say it has the perfect balance of grassiness, bitterness and sweetness.
+Many who’ve tried it say it has the perfect balance of earthiness, bitterness, and sweetness.
 That’s why its only purpose is drinking.
 Culinary grade Matcha, though, has a slightly bitter taste, and its astringent flavor is why it’s the grade meant to be mixed with other ingredients to make various food and drink recipes.

 Where the Leaves are Grown

 While regular green tea and matcha green tea go through the same process to get the leaves to make the tea, it’s where the tea leaves are grown that make the difference.
 Regular green tea leaves are grown under total sunshine, while matcha tea leaves are grown under shaded to produce extra L-Theanine and increase the leaves’ chlorophyll content.